datarootsio/knowledgebase_guardian/README.md

   <img alt="Github License" src="https://img.shields.io/badge/License-MIT-green.svg" />
 </p>

-Welcome to the KnowledgeBase Guardian, an LLM-powered solution to keep your knowledge base consistent and free of contradictions! <br>
+Welcome to the KnowledgeBase Guardian, an LLM-powered solution to **keep your knowledge base consistent and free of contradictions**!
+How, you ask?
+Well, every time you want to add new information to your knowledge base, the Guardian will check that it does not conflict with information that is already contained in there. <br>

 Regardless of the purpose of your knowledge base, maintaining consistency is highly desirable.
 However, in a large and constantly evolving knowledge base, this can prove to be a challenging task. <br>